ffekirnew/alx-system_engineering-devops/0x02-shell_redirections/README.md

-7-file creates a file containig the words "Best School" 8-cwd_state sends the output of the command ls -ls to a file 9-duplicate_last_line duplicates the last line in a file
+7-file creates a file containig the words "Best School" 8-cwd_state sends the output of the command ls -ls to a file 9-duplicate_last_line duplicates the last line in a file 10-no_more_js deletes all js files inside the directory and all subdirectories